 Growth stocks are types of stocks that are perceived to have the capability of outperforming the stock market over time.

-Value stocks are types of stocks that are believed to be undervalued (trading below their 'fair' price) and should provide some positive future return.
+Value stocks are types of stocks that are believed to be undervalued (trading below their ‘fair’ price) and should provide a positive future return.

 Types of stocks: Conclusion